What’s it like to live as a Chevening Scholar in UK accommodation?

 Private halls

 Private halls are like university halls, but they are owned by external companies rather than your university.
-The location of your private hall can be further than your university campus, often situated in the city centre.
+The location of your private hall can be further from your university campus, often situated in the city centre.

 Private rentals